What Is the CPP Death Benefit and Who Should Apply?

 Who Receives the CPP Death Benefit?

-First, understand who is eligible to receive the CPP death benefit.
+First, understand who is eligible to claim the CPP death benefit.
 If the deceased has an estate, the benefit is paid to the estate.
 In these cases, the administrator named by the court, or the executor of the will, is who applies for the benefit.

 However, there are cases in which the deceased does not have an estate.
 In these situations, the CPP death benefit can be paid to one of the following three entities: